BretFisher/udemy-docker-mastery/dockerfiles/entrypoint/assignment01/cmatrix/README.md

 - Tip: Alpine Linux uses the `apk` package manager, not `apt` or `yum`.
 The command to install a package is `apk add <package>`.
 - Tip: Use the `--no-cache` apk flag to avoid caching the package index locally, so a command would look like `apk add --no-cache <package>`.
 - Tip: As most Linux CLI tools, cmatrix has a --help option, so I welcome you to explore the options and customize the CMD instruction to your liking.
-Remember you could always build this image, then overwride the ENTRYPOINT at runtime and then play around with cmatrix by running `docker run -it --entrypoint sh <image-name>`
+Remember you could always build this image, then overwrite the ENTRYPOINT at runtime and then play around with cmatrix by running `docker run -it --entrypoint sh <image-name>`